Certificate Games and Consequences for the Classical Adversary Bound: Introduction

 Shared entanglement can simulate shared randomness, and shared randomness gives more power to the players compared to private randomness so

 A natural question that arises is how separated are these measures.
 In other words, how much advantage does shared randomness give over private randomness and how much advantage does shared entanglement give over shared randomness?
-Because of the operational interpretation of certificate game complexity in terms of the winning probability of certificate games, proving upper bounds on certificate game complexity can be achieved by demonstrating a strategy for the game.
+Because of the operational interpretation of certificate game complexity in terms of the winning probability of certificate games, proving upper bounds on certificate game complexity can be achieved by exhibiting a strategy for the game.
+We provide some other techniques to prove lower bounds.